 2. Sky Movies is not the cheapest, and may not be the best option

-Sky offers 12 dedicated movie channels but, if you don’t make full use of them, consider cheaper options such as Netflix and LOVEFiLM.
+Sky offers 12 dedicated movie channels but, if you don’t make full use of them, consider cheaper options such as Netflix, TalkTalk TV, Wuaki and Amazon Prime.
+You can find out more about the similarities and differences of streaming pages on

 You can also rent the latest movie titles online too, before they’re shown on Sky.
 Remember also that you can even watch movies free on some channels available through FreeView, YouView and Freesat.